 The SQL Converter will convert the Oracle DDL and DML as SQL Server scripts.

-Note: This tool will help the developer task to migrate the Oracle equivalent SQL script.
+This tool will help the developer to migrate ORACLE DDL and DML statements to SQL statements.

-This tool will not validate the syntax error of Oracle script, so the Oracle script should be syntax checked before processing.
+The Oracle DDL and DML syntax should be verified before processing the statements in this tool.

-The tool can process multiple statements in a single go, recommendation is to test and validate the generated SQL statements in SQL Server environment before check-in.
+The tool can process multiple statements in a single go.

+The generated SQL output should be tested and validated in SQL Server environment before check-in.

-Refer the documents before converting the SQL Scripts.
+Refer the documents before using this tool.

 a) Oracle to SQL Comparison.xslx Sample Oracle statement and its equivalent SQL statements.